cap-js-community/sap-afc-sdk/README.md

 };
 ```

-Multiple Job Results can be passed for Job update.
+Multiple job results can be passed for job update.
-The following constraints apply for each Job result type:
+The following constraints apply for each job result type:

 - `link`:
   - Properties `name` and `link` need to be provided